systemd/mkosi/mkosi.md

   (cached) build image, this directory will contain all the files installed to /usr/include.
 Language servers or other tools can use these files to provide a better editing experience for developers working on a project.

+* `mkosi.installdir/` may be a directory.
+If so, it is automatically used as the install directory.
+Specifically, this directory will be mounted into the container at /root/dest when running the build script.
+  After running the build script, the contents of this directory are installed into the final image.
+This is useful to cache the install step of the build.
+If used, subsequent builds will only have to reinstall files that have changed since the previous build.

 * `mkosi.rootpw` may be a file containing the password or hashed password (if `--password-is-hashed` is set) for the root user of the